hsgarn/foosobsplus/README.md

 FoosOBSPlus is a flexible foosball score keeper and statistics program compatible with OBS Studio and also plays well with Elagto's Stream Deck products.

 ## Overview
-FoosOBSPlus was written to update text files used by OBS Studio to display scores and game counts while live streaming foosball matches.
-Almost every field displayed in FoosOBSPlus can be output to a file that OBS Studio can then read and display in a scene.
-In version 1.073, it became possible to connect directly to OBS with web sockets and bypass the need for the files.
+FoosOBSPlus sends your Foosball game data (Players, scores, game counts, time outs, etc.) to OBS Studio using OBS Studio's web sockets protocol.
+Almost every field displayed in FoosOBSPlus can be sent OBS Studio and displayed to your live stream.
+FoosOBSPlus can also connect to an auto scoring system using a Raspberry Pico W and some lasers (see https://github.com/hsgarn/FoosScore for more information.)

 FoosOBSPlus Main Screen:
 <img align="left" width="850" height="630" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusScreen1.png">

-OBS Studio scene utilizing FoosOBSPlus text files:
+OBS Studio scene utilizing FoosOBSPlus to display various data:
 <img align="left" width="1920" height="1090" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusScreen2.png">

 ## Setup
 FoosOBSPlus is a java program.
 You can download the source and export to a jar file.
 I do this in eclipse so am not sure how to do it at command line or in other ide's, though I'm sure google is your friend and will provide you with that information.
 Windows will need to have at least Java 1.8 loaded and set to associate jar files with java.

 ## Settings
-If running FoosOBSPlus for the first time, it will create a config.properties file with the default properties in the folder in which the program is running.
-These properties contain the settings for the operating parameters, filenames, sources and hot keys.
+If running FoosOBSPlus for the first time, it will create a set of properties files with the default properties in the folder in which the program is running.
+These property files contain the settings for the operating parameters, sources, hot keys and more.

 ### Operating Parameters
 FoosOBSPlus tries to make keeping track of a foosball match's progress as simple as possible.
 To that end, there is a settings screen that contains parameters that affect how FoosOBSPlus will behave.
 Click Edit then Settings then Parameters to get to the Parameter Settings screen.